bhauth/MON/README.md

 Dashes produce arrays.
 Using commas after dashes produces nested sub-arrays.

 In Javascript, strings of numbers are converted to numeric array indices when used as keys.
-So, we can insert data in arrays defined above.
+So, we can insert data at an array index.

+Using  **# zeta.\[put a 1 here\]**  searches the array zeta for for the string in [ ] brackets, and replaces that item.
+This can be used to label array elements you'll later replace.

 ### dittos and templates